pypa/packaging.python.org/README.rst

 ---------------

-Everyone interacting in the Python Packaging User Guide project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.
+Everyone interacting in the Python Packaging User Guide project's codebases, issue trackers, chat rooms, and mailing lists are expected to follow the `PyPA Code of Conduct`_.